hanabi/hanabi.github.io/misc/Convention_Goals.md

 2. To minimize complexity
 	- We want to make conventions that are intuitive and easy to remember.
-	- If a convention is complicated but increases win-rate by a lot, then that is an okay tradeoff.
+	- If a convention is complicated but increases win-rate by a lot, then that is an okay trade-off.

 3. To have fun
 	- Having lots of conventions can be fun, because it raises the skill cap and provides a deeper challenge than just playing surface-level Hanabi.